2015 Diamond League

-The 2015 Diamond League was the sixth season of the annual series of outdoor track and field meetings, organised by the International Association of Athletics Federations (IAAF).
+The 2015 IAAF Diamond League was the sixth season of the annual series of outdoor track and field meetings, organised by the International Association of Athletics Federations (IAAF).
 It consisted of fourteen one-day meetings, starting on 15 May in Doha, Qatar, and ending on 11 September in Brussels, Belgium.
 Other events were held in Shanghai, Eugene, Rome, Birmingham, Oslo, New York City, Paris, Lausanne, Fontvieille, Monaco, London, Stockholm, and Zürich.
 All previous venues remained on the tour, with the exception that London returned to host the second meeting in the United Kingdom, having been replaced by Glasgow during the 2014 IAAF Diamond League.

 Schedule

 The following fourteen meetings were included in the 2015 season:

 Events

 There are 16 men's and 16 women's disciplines in the Diamond League and seven events per discipline in the season.
 The total prize money for each competition is US$30,000, with a winner's share of $10,000.
 The season winner of each discipline wins US$40,000.